 Use of the TwiCs design

 Use of the TwiCs design is growing.
 Studies using the TwiCs design have obtained ethics board approval in: Australia, Brazil, Canada, China, Congo and Uganda, Denmark, Finland, France, Germany, India, Iran, Ireland Italy, Norway, Mexico, Netherlands, Spain, USA.
-Below are examples of some of the studies.
-We have provided links to protocols, publications, and study contacts.
-Our list is not definitive.
-If there is anything that should be included please do contact us.
+Below are some examples of studies using the TwiCs approach.

 Behavioural interventions for low back pain patients who are obese or overweight

 This study aims to determine if a telephone based lifestyle behavioural intervention is effective in reducing pain intensity in overweight or obese patients with low back pain, compared to usual care.
 The study protocol was published here.
 The protocol for a causal mediation analysis of two trials in the project is here.